yuseow/GCP_Certs_Notes/data_engineering/data_engineering.md

 - tables are sparse, empty cells table up no storage space. results in significant storage savings esp for datasets that have lots of optional fields
 - stores in key-value pair (think dictionary)
 - Developed internally for Google, then HBase (Hadoop, open source) was developed based on it.
 Now Bigtable works well with HBase, so devs can now migrate HBase workload to GCP managed Bigtable services without having to re-write their applications
+- Cloud Bigtable is highly efficient for storing and accessing large volumes of time series data, especially when queries are based on sensor ID and timestamp.
+Using sensorlD combined with timestamp as the row key optimizes data retrieval.
+For more complex analytical tasks, including joins, exporting the data to BigQuery provides the necessary tools and capabilities, making this approach versatile and effective for both querying and analytics.

 **Bigtable instance configuration**